touchlab-lab/knarch.db/sample-notepad-sqldelight/README.md

 ./gradlew build
 ```

-Open the ios project in the ios folder.
-Select a simulator and run.
+Assuming that builds, open the iosApp/iosApp.xcodeproj project in Xcode and run the sample.

 ## Status

 This release of db support and SQLDelight libraries is *very* early and will be going under
-significant refactoring over the next few weeks.
+significant refactoring in the near future.

 [SQLDelight branch with multiplatform iOS support](https://github.com/touchlab/sqldelight/tree/iossupport)